WiliamMelo01/EmpowerU-API/README.md

 ### Certificate Generation

 The issuance of certificates for completed courses is handled by the EmpowerU Certificate Generation Microservice.
 This microservice generates certificates and sends them to students via email.
 For more details, visit the [EmpowerU Certificate Generation Microservice](https://github.com/WiliamMelo01/EmpoweruCertificateMicroserviceLambda).

-## TODO

-- [ ] **Rate Limiting**: Add rate limiting to prevent abuse of the password update endpoint.
-- [ ] **Logging and Monitoring**: Implement logging and monitoring to track the usage and performance of the microservice.
-- [ ] **Improve General Performance**: Optimize the overall performance of the API to handle higher loads and reduce response times.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.